-As the COVID-19 pandemic subsides, Shinko has been conducting a complete review of our infection control measures in accordance with the response policies of the national and local governments.
-However, the risk of renewed spread of infection continues to persist.
-Shinko is responding to customer's requests to prepare for the resurgence of the virus through voluntary infection control measures, using ad hoc means to communicate with customers.
-Furthermore, in order to prepare not only for the novel coronavirus but also for the kinds of large-scale natural disasters and pandemics that have recently occurred, we will work together with our customers to ensure business continuity and avoid supply insecurity by further strengthening our Business Continuity Management (BCM).
+Following the spread of COVID-19, countries around the world and our customer have begun to reform the way they work, and responses such as remote work are becoming commonplace.
+We are responding to the needs of our customers by enhancing communication through flexible means according to their work cases.
+Furthermore, in order to prepare not only for COVID-19 but also for the kinds of large-scale natural disasters and pandemics that have recently occurred, we will work together with our customers to ensure business continuity and avoid supply insecurity by further strengthening our Business Continuity Management (BCM).